sammancoaching/website/_learning_hours/test_design/arrange_act_assert.md

 Pin up some code samples around the room.
 For example [Mars Rover Kata Sample Tests](https://github.com/emilybache/MarsRover-Sample-Tests).
 Some follow Arrange-Act-Assert structure, some don't.
 Have them review the code and vote with their feet which is most and least likely to contain bugs.

 ### Concept: Arrange - Act - Assert
 Bring up the code sample with the best AAA structure and go through it.
-Explain how it makes the test code eaiser to read and less likely to have bugs in.
+Explain how it makes the test code easier to read and less likely to have bugs in.
 Explain why that's important.

 ### Do: Mars Rover, Shopping Basket or Tennis
 Practice writing new test cases with an Arrange-Act-Assert structure.